Hosfad/israel-palestine-alert-bot/README.md

 `Get latest national emergency alerts`

-`Get latest israel palestine conflicg news`
+`Get latest israel palestine conflict news`

 `Setup an alert channel to alert you every time there is a new emergency (Soon™)`